PiotrTopa/OldTrainStationClock/README.md

 ### Agorithm

+We initialize the clock with numbers of pin used for `not_enabled_pin`, `step_pin` and `led_pin`.

 - When the clock starts it reads last known position of the hands (as minutes from 12:00) from the `configuration.json` file
-- Before the first time display, and then every hour, it calls HTTP service for the current time to set up the internal RTC
+- Before the first time display, and then every hour, it calls HTTP service for the current time to set up the internal RTC.
+This first switches the indicator LED off.
+If the time sycnrhonization was successfull it will turn the LED on again.
+Therefor LED bascially shows the status of last time synchronization.
 - Next it sets the display time to the current time in a loop, with sleep function scheduling next tick to beginning of the next minute (somewhere around 1 second of the each minute, I dont have OCD, good enough)
 - When it displays a time it performs `minute_ticks` in a loop until `current_display_time == target_display_time`
-- Each tick is a 2 iterations of switching the `STEP` of the motor driver `on` -> `off`, effectively making 2 steps (as above, it makes a switch of polarization for each minute)
+- Each tick: we enable the stepper motor driver, then we do 2 iterations of switching the `STEP` of the motor driver `on` -> `off`, effectively making 2 steps (as above, it makes a switch of polarization for each minute).
+Finally we disable the stepper motor, just to avoid unnecessairy heating of the room.
-- At each tick the new `current_display_time` value is being saved persistently in `configuration.json` file.
+- At each tick the new `current_display_time` value is being saved persistently in `configuration.json` file

 Nothing fancy, but simple and effective.